vthbarros/BIKE-SALES-ANALYSIS/README.md

-# Análise de Dados da Venda de uma Empresa
+# Data Analysis of the Sale of a Company

-## Objetivo:
+## Objective:
-Esse repositório se trata do arquivo Excel contendo a análise de um dataset proposto pelo [Alex, The Analyst](https://www.udemy.com/course/bancos-de-dados-relacionais-basico-avancado/), onde o objetivo é aplicar uma análise básica fornecendo os KPIs para a tomada da decisão.
+This repository is the Excel file containing the analysis of a dataset proposed by [Alex, The Analyst](https://www.udemy.com/course/bancos-de-dados-relacionais-basico-avancado/), where the objective is to apply a basic analysis providing the KPIs for decision making.

-## O que será visto:
+## What will be seen:
-Dashboard em Excel contendo a análise dos dados.
+Dashboard in Excel containing the data analysis and dataviz.

-## Dataset original:
+## Original Dataset:
 [Dataset](https://github.com/AlexTheAnalyst/Excel-Tutorial/blob/main/Excel%20Project%20Dataset.xlsx)

-## Fontes usadas para aprender
+## Sources used to learn:
-Para realizar esse projeto usei as técnicas apresentadas [neste](https://www.youtube.com/watch?v=opJgMj1IUrc) vídeo
+To carry out this project I used the techniques presented in [this](https://www.youtube.com/watch?v=opJgMj1IUrc) video.